fsprojects/DynamoDb.SQL/README.md

 For more details on using this library, please refer to the [**Wiki**](https://github.com/theburningmonk/DynamoDb.SQL/wiki).

+### Local Secondary Index support

+Support for LSI is available from version 1.2.1.
+For more details, please read [this post](http://theburningmonk.com/2013/05/dynamodb-sql-1-2-1-now-supports-local-secondary-index/).

 ### Nuget

 Download and install **DynamoDb.SQL** using [NuGet](https://nuget.org/packages/DynamoDb.SQL).